 UI/UX designers are in high demand, while the supply skill for this field is relatively low.
 Nowadays, many businesses wish to develop applications and websites that are both visually stimulating and helpful.
 That is why they opt to hire UI/UX designers to generate more users that will turn into paying customers.

-The reason why UI/UX field is perceived as necessary is that user interface and experience from websites and applications will determine the brand.
+Some perceived the UI/UX field as necessary because the user interface and experience from websites and applications determines the brand.
 As an example, if you feel baffled when accessing a website or application, you’ll probably have a wrong impression of the particular brand.

 In addition, you can also work in the UX field other than UX design.
-This is because UX itself is a multidisciplinary job with a range of specializations.
-Including UX writing and UX research.
-Although it still requires you with the ability of interaction design and visual testing.
+It is because UX itself is a multidisciplinary job with a range of specializations, including UX writing and UX research – though it still requires you with the ability of interaction design and visual testing.

 Pay By Experience Level for UI/UX Designers

-Just like any other job vacancy, UI/UX designer’s salaries are also based on their level of expertise.
+Just like any other job vacancy, the UI/UX designers’ salaries depend on their level of expertise.
 A junior UI/UX designer won’t be paid equally as someone who has more than five years of experience in this field.

-Citing from a salary survey site, Payscale, UI/UX designers are paid quite decently in Singapore.
+Payscale, a salary survey site, shared that UI/UX designers are paid quite decently in Singapore.
 This explanation below might help you grasp a better understanding.

 UI designers salary range